mpolinowski/obligatory-react-todo-list-2017/README.md

   </span>&nbsp;&nbsp; Delete</button>
 ```

-Then we have to define the handleRemoveTodo function inside src/App.js above the render method:
+Then we have to define the handleRemoveTodo function inside src/App.js above the render method of <App />:

 ```js
 handleRemoveTodo(index) {